Oregon Clean Fuels Program

 |DEQ Home > Air Quality > Oregon Clean Fuels Program > Question and answer|

 For the Clean Fuels Program, the term "clean" means that a fuel has a lower carbon intensity (i.e. emits less carbon pollution) than conventional gasoline or diesel throughout its lifecycle.
 Lifecycle emissions, sometimes called “well-to-wheels,” refer to how much total pollution is generated in the production, transport, storage and use of a fuel in a vehicle.
 This includes the pollution created from the extraction of crude oil or from growing and harvesting crops for biofuels.
-The carbon intensity of a fuel is measured as the amount of carbon emissions per unit of energy produced by burning the fuel.
+Examples of clean fuels include most types of ethanol, biodiesel, natural gas, biogas, hydrogen, electricity and propane.

 The primary environmental benefit of using clean fuels is the reduction of greenhouse gases released.
 Greenhouse gases are the largest contributors to climate change.
 In addition, using cleaner fuels also reduces emissions of other air pollutants such as fine particulate matter, sulfur dioxide, carbon monoxide, and volatile organic compounds.